Dominion Voting tells Facebook, Parler and other social media sites to preserve posts for lawsuits

 Dominion asked each company to keep posts from slightly differing lists of people.
 Those included right-wing pundit Dan Bongino, Fox News host Maria Bartiromo, MyPillow CEO Mike Lindell and Powell.
-It also included news organizations Fox News, One America News and Newsmax and — in Twitter’s case — Trump.
+It also included news organizations Fox News, One America News Network and Newsmax and — in Twitter’s case — Trump.

 Dominion warned in its letters to the social media companies that more lawsuits would be coming.